SchokiCoder/book_modern_c/src/14_pointers.md

 Pointers are the number one reason for runtime errors, so avoid them if possible.

-Anyways remember that pointers don't have the given type as a variable within themselves, they just are a number pointing to other variables.
-If you try to dereference a pointer while there is nothing in it, your program crashes and burns, leaving you with a "Segmentation fault" in console.
+Anyways, remember that pointers don't have the given type as a variable within themselves, they just are a number pointing to other variables.
+If you try to dereference a pointer while there is nothing in it, your program crashes and burns, leaving you with a `Segmentation fault` in console.

 ## Memory, please

 Now were gonna make a pointer have it's own variable... kinda.
-So we can kindly ask the operating system if it gives us some more memory.
+Normally the operating system gives us plenty of memory to work with in the stack.
+Sometimes programs do some heavier tasks so that won't work.
+Use more memory.

 _But with all great things comes a great responsibility,_
 _that of the programmers being runtime stability._